- Are you competitive in martial arts, or MMA and looking for a way to build more athleticism?

 - Are you interested in building more athletic strength to enhance your coordination and reaction time?

-Whether you’re a martial arts practitioner, or looking to get seriously competitive in MMA you need to hone a good portion of your training with strength exercises to develop your athleticism.
-Without the added development of coordination and speed you may end up being somebody’s punching, or kicking bag during a tough sparring session.
-Today I’m going to provide you with some strength exercises to make your striking and grappling skills much tougher for your opponent to deal with when you come face to face with them.
+Whether you’re a martial arts practitioner, or looking to get seriously competitive in MMA you need to hone a good portion of your strength exercises to develop your athleticism.
+Consequently, without the added development of coordination and speed you may end up being somebody’s punching, or kicking bag during a tough sparring session.
+So today I’m going to provide you with some strength exercises to make your striking and grappling skills much tougher for your opponent.

 Athletic Strength Exercises For Fight Performance

 Before executing the box jump you want to take about stride length back away from the box.
-You want to hinge your hips and bend your knees while performing a counter movement with your arms to forcefully aid you into the descent of the box jump before forcefully jumping and ascending out of the hinged position.
+Therefore, you want to hinge your hips and bend your knees while performing a counter movement with your arms.
+This is to forcefully aid you into the descent of the box jump before forcefully jumping and ascending out of the hinged position.

 As you jump make sure to jump as high as you can, but land as softly as you can with your feet equal distance apart in the center of the box.
-Make sure to land flat footed absorbing your landing.
+Consequently, make sure to land flat footed absorbing your landing.
 From here stand all the way up and then step down off of the box to set up for the next repetition.
-Don’t jump off the box back to the ground after a completed jump.
+Most importantly, don’t jump off the box back to the ground after a completed jump.
 This defeats the purpose of the box jump which is to negate compressive forces on your ankles, knees, and hips.

 2) Single To Double Leg Box Jump: This is the next progression of the standard box jump.
 Here you will set up to execute this movement the same exact way as you would the standard box jump.
 The obvious difference here is that you’re going to be jumping off of one leg and landing on both on top of the box.

 You still want to accomplish the same thing as the standard box jump.
-Jump hard off of one leg and land softly on both feet.
+Therefore, jump hard off of one leg and land softly on both feet.
 Imagine landing on a glass surface.
-Once the jump is completed step down from the box and switch legs to perform the next jump.
+So once the jump is completed step down from the box and switch legs to perform the next jump.

 3) Rotational Medicine Ball Slams: These are clearly going to ramp up your striking and grappling intensity.
 As you can see by lifting this soft jam medicine ball up over your head and pivoting your feet to forcefully slam it into the ground you are training for rotational speed.

 The key is to make sure that you bend your knees and hips as you drive the medicine ball into the ground on each slam.
-Transition the ball from one side to the other by bringing the ball up and over your head before driving it into the ground on the opposite side of your body.
+So transition the ball from one side to the other by bringing the ball up and over your head before driving it into the ground.
+Slam it on the opposite side of your body.

 You want to perform these by keeping in mind the speed and intensity of the slams.
 You want to perform the slams in continuous succession like a machine gun.

 4) Sit Through: This strength exercise is commonly seen in Jiu-Jitsu, but is a great strength movement to perform for any form of fighting.
-The sit through is a legit fight strength exercise because it will challenge your strength and coordination in order to pull it off.
+Therefore, the sit through is a legit fight strength exercise because it will challenge your strength and coordination in order to pull it off.

 You want to start sitting on the ground with your leg facing in line with your chest and shoulders placed on the ground out to the side of you.
 From here you want to use your grounded hand and opposite grounded leg to start pushing your body up off of the ground to switch positions placing yourself in the exact same position with your opposite limbs on the ground in the same position as you initially started.

-Start out slow and focus on getting the movement pattern down first and then you can worry about speeding up the execution of the movement.
+Firstly, start out slow and focus on getting the movement pattern down first.
+So then you can worry about speeding up the execution of the movement.
 Make sure to perform these in continuous succession.

 5) Plank To Push Up: I’m not going to lie to you this one requires a hell of a lot of strength.
-This movement sort of represents a plyometric push up as you’ve got to generate enough force production to power your hands up off the ground.
+So this movement sort of represents a plyometric push-up.
+This is the case as you’ve got to generate enough force production to power your hands up off the ground.

-With that being said this one is still much more challenging because you’re starting from the plank position and rocking forward on your forearms bringing your shoulders over your forearms and fists.
-This particular part of the movement is a countermovement to help you create just enough momentum with a very short ROM to go from the plank to spring up onto your fist.
+With that being said this one is still much more challenging because you’re starting from the plank position.
+Therefore, you have to rock forward on your forearms bringing your shoulders over your forearms and fists.
+This particular part of the movement is a countermovement to help you create just enough momentum with a very short ROM.
+As a result, you have to go from the plank to spring up onto your fist.

-Once you’re up on your fist you want to perform a push up and then drop back down onto your forearms into the plank position.
-From here you just want to continue to repeat the process until you complete the designated number of reps.
+So once you’re up on your fist you want to perform a push up.
+From here drop back down onto your forearms into the plank position.
+Lastly, you just want to continue to repeat the process until you complete the designated number of reps.

 Athletic Strength Exercises For Fighting: The Takeaway

-When committing to a strength program to improve your fight performance you want to execute strength movements that are going to mimic the speed, agility, and power that is inherent in the sport of fighting.
-This is known as specificity of training.
+Commit to a strength program to improve your fight performance.
+To sum it up, you need to execute strength movements that mimic speed, agility, and power that is inherent in the sport of fighting.
+In conclusion, this is known as specificity of training.